-- Similarly, you should pick between bookies with betting apps, which will allow you to wager on the go, anytime and anywhere you, please.
+- Similarly, you should pick between bookies with betting apps, allowing you to wager on the go, anytime and anywhere you, please.

 - Check which payment options the bookmaker has.
 For example, if you want to try out ruby league betting with Bitcoin or any other crypto, you should register with a bookmaker that accepts crypto deposits.

-- Once you pick a solid sportsbook and are familiar with the league, you should find betting systems or a strategy that suits your style, including good bankroll management and the right mindset.
+- Once you pick a solid sportsbook and are familiar with the league, you should find betting systems or strategies that suit your style, including good bankroll management and the right mindset.

 - Once you’ve done all that, you’re set to place your first rugby league bet and set yourself up for long-term profits.